Legislative Support Requests

 Update the Foundation Aid Formula

-As you investigate how to revise the Foundation Aid formula, we strongly encourage the state to utilize updated census and poverty data and increase weightings for Special Education and English Language Learners (ELL) for equitable funding.
+As you continue to investigate how to revise the Foundation Aid formula, we strongly encourage the state to utilize increased weightings for Special Education and English Language Learners (ELL) for equitable funding.
 Logically, this is the year to update the formula to ensure that State funds will be allocated to students who need it most as the federal stimulus funds have expired.
+We appreciate your support in updating the census and poverty data used to allocate additional resources to our District |

 Increase School Health Services Aid